pterm/pterm/README.md

 import "github.com/pterm/pterm"

 func main() {
+	// Print strings with a custom RGB color.
-	pterm.NewRGB(178, 44, 199).Println("This text is printed with a custom RGB!") pterm.NewRGB(15, 199, 209).Println("This text is printed with a custom RGB!") pterm.NewRGB(201, 144, 30).Println("This text is printed with a custom RGB!")
+	// NOTICE: This only works with terminals which support TrueColor. pterm.NewRGB(178, 44, 199).Println("This text is printed with a custom RGB!") pterm.NewRGB(15, 199, 209).Println("This text is printed with a custom RGB!") pterm.NewRGB(201, 144, 30).Println("This text is printed with a custom RGB!")